 The 1920s were the heart of the silent film era, building upon the early experiments with the medium and taking it in whatever directions filmmakers across the world could dream.
 Hollywood, taking advantage of the interruptions to the Italian and French film communities caused by World War I, solidified its grip on the film industry throughout the decade as bigger film studios, like Paramount, MGM, Warner Brothers, 20th Century Fox, Universal Pictures and United Artists began taking over the smaller houses.
+That didn’t entirely impact where the best movies of the 1920s came from, though.

 The Roaring ’20s saw the advent of the art film, the movie star and the Academy Awards.
 It also was the decade where filmmaking rapidly transformed from silent movies to talkies beginning with The Jazz Singer in 1927.
 Feature films began to dominate shorts, while the genres at play flourished.
 Looking through the list below, it’s remarkable how many of these movies remain relevant today.